watertap-org/watertap/docs/technical_reference/flowsheets/ion_exchange.rst

 ------------------

 The degrees of freedom for the flowsheet can change depending on the configuration options specified during the build.
-Specifics for other configurations options are available in the IX model documentation.
+Specifics for other configuration options are available in the :doc:`IX unit model documentation </technical_reference/unit_models/ion_exchange_0D>`.
 In this demonstration, the following variables are initially fixed for simulating the IX flowsheet (i.e., degrees of freedom = 0):

     * Feed conditions (component flows, temperature, pressure)